 Contractors and Bonding Insurance

-Merit’s Contractors and Bonding Insurance gives contractors in Ontario commercial insurance specifically for their industry.
+Merit’s Contractors and Bonding Insurance provides specialized coverage for contractors in Ontario.

 CONTRACTORS INSURANCE

-Merit Insurance Brokers are one of the leading providers of contractor insurance in Ontario and we help contractors get the right protection so they can focus on what they do the best worry-free.
-Here are some insurance coverages to consider for contractors and construction risks:
+Merit Insurance Brokers is a leading provider of contractor insurance in Ontario.
+We help contractors get the right coverage, so they can focus on what they do best, worry-free.
+Here are some essential insurance coverages to consider for contractors and construction risks:

-Contractor’s liability insurance or general contractor’s insurance is a type of insurance policy that helps construction companies, individual contractors, and subcontractors protect themselves against potential liabilities and with the expenses related to the above risks.
+Contractor’s liability insurance, or general contractor’s insurance, helps construction companies, individual contractors, and subcontractors protect themselves from potential liabilities and expenses related to construction risks.

-The main objective of contractor insurance is to protect companies, contractors, and subcontractors against liabilities, third-party property damage, equipment theft, bodily injuries, or legal and medical costs in the event of a lawsuit. .
-Here is a list of some coverages available
+The primary goal of contractor insurance is to protect companies, contractors, and subcontractors from liabilities, third-party property damage, equipment theft, bodily injuries, and legal or medical costs in case of a lawsuit.
+Below are some coverages available:

 - Business Contents